radiantlogic-devops/helm/charts/fid/README.md

 ```

-* Install FID with metrics Enabled
+* Install FID with metrics enabled

     - FID has a capability to forward the metrics to Prometheus for event/metrics monitoring.